douenergy/duck-read-cache-fs/doc/example_usage.md

 D SET cache_httpfs_profile_type='on_disk';
 -- By default cache files will be found under `/tmp/duckdb_cache_httpfs_cache`.
 D SET cache_httpfs_cache_directory='/tmp/mounted_cache_directory';
+-- Update min required disk space to enable on-disk cache; by default 5% of disk space is required.
+-- Here we set 1GB as the min requried disk size.
+D SET cache_httpfs_min_disk_bytes_for_cache=1000000000;
 ```

 - For the extension, filesystem requests are split into multiple sub-requests and aligned with block size for parallel IO requests and cache efficiency.